The Best Health Resolutions For Every Month Of The Year

 Now that you’ve had a full three months to settle into the year, it’s time to have a reality check with yourself: Are you still on the bandwagon?
 Hanging on by a pinky?
 Or are you waving, miles away, admitting defeat?
 It’s OK if you had a slip up, but now it’s time to re-center your attention on your diet.

-A simple way to jump start your springtime health goals is to increase your daily and weekly servings of non-starchy vegetables and fresh fruits, shares Feller.
+A simple way to jump-start your springtime health goals is to increase your daily and weekly servings of non-starchy vegetables and fresh fruits, shares Feller.
 These types of fruits and vegetables provide fibre, vitamins, minerals, and phytochemicals, and when you consume five servings, you’re doing a solid for your digestive system.
+Start with these fruits and veggies that will help prevent high cholesterol.

 May health resolutions: Try Meatless Mondays

 Lean animal proteins can be great for you, but only if your diet is balanced with the right amount of fruits and veggies that provide the additional nutrients and fibres your body craves and needs.
-To help you figure out if you’re eating enough—or too much—protein on a regular basis, go meatless for the five Mondays in May.
+To help you figure out if you’re eating enough—or too much—protein (here are the signs you’re eating too much protein) on a regular basis, go meatless for the five Mondays in May.
 “Research has shown that the average American does not meet the recommended intake for fruit and vegetables consumption,” Feller says.
 “Even one meatless day per week can help you get to the recommended intake and reap all the benefits that plants have to offer.
 And hey, it will be a boost for the environment,” she says.
+Check out our 7-day vegan meal plan to inspire you.

 June health resolutions: Eat more home-cooked meals